Matchstick Men: Plot

-Without Angela, Roy's myriad phobias resurface, and during another panic attack, he ultimately learns that the medication given to him by Klein is a placebo.
-To Frank's disappointment, he proclaims he needs Angela but would have to change his lifestyle.
+Without Angela, Roy's myriad phobias resurface, and during another panic attack, he learns that the medication given to him by Klein is a placebo.
+To Frank's disappointment, Roy proclaims that he needs Angela but would have to change his lifestyle.
 Roy reaches out to Angela, and they reconcile.
 After returning from dinner one night, they find Chuck waiting for them with a gun alongside a badly beaten Frank.
 Angela shoots Chuck, and Roy sends her off with Frank into hiding until the matter can be resolved.
-As Roy prepares to take care of Chuck's body, Chuck suddenly springs to life and knocks Roy unconscious.
+As Roy prepares to take care of Chuck's body, Chuck springs to life and knocks Roy unconscious.

-Roy awakens in a hospital, where the police inform him that Chuck died from the gunshot and Frank and Angela have disappeared.
+Roy awakens in a hospital, where the police reveal that Chuck died from the gunshot and Frank and Angela have disappeared.
 Klein appears, and Roy gives him the password to his large safety deposit box, ordering him to provide the money to Angela when she is found.
-Later, Roy awakens to find the "police" have disappeared, his "hospital room" is a freight container on the roof of a parking garage, "Dr. Klein's" office is vacant, and Roy's substantial cash savings have been taken.
+Later, Roy awakens to find that the "police" have disappeared, his "hospital room" is a freight container on the roof of a parking garage, "Dr. Klein's" office is vacant, and Roy's substantial cash savings have been taken.
 Frank reveals in a letter that he pulled a long con.
-Roy drives over to Heather's (whom he hasn't seen in years), looking for Angela.
+Roy drives over to Heather's (whom he has not seen in years), looking for Angela.
 Roy learns the truth: Heather miscarried their child.
 The young woman he thought was their child was Frank's accomplice.

-One year later, Roy is a salesman at a local carpet store, where one day Angela and her boyfriend wander in.
-Roy confronts Angela—who looks older than when she was conning him—but ultimately forgives her, realizing that he is happier as an honest man.
+One year later, Roy is a salesman at a carpet store, where one day Angela and her boyfriend wander in.
+Roy confronts Angela, but ultimately forgives her, realizing that he is happier as an honest man.
 Angela reveals that she did not receive her fair share of the cut from Frank and that it was the only con she ever pulled.
 She then asks Roy if he would like to know her real name, to which he replies "I know your name."
 In turn, Angela says "I'll see you, Dad." before departing with her boyfriend.
 Roy returns home to his new wife, Kathy, who is pregnant with his child.